w3f/polkadot-wiki/docs/learn/learn-account-balances.md

 :::info A more efficient distribution of account balance types

-Soon, pallets on Polkadot SDK will be implement the _fungible_ trait (see [Reference docs](https://paritytech.github.io/polkadot-sdk/master/frame_support/traits/tokens/fungible/index.html) for more info).
+Soon, pallets on Polkadot SDK will be implementing the _fungible_ trait (see [Reference docs](https://paritytech.github.io/polkadot-sdk/master/frame_support/traits/tokens/fungible/index.html) for more info).
 This new logic will allow for more efficient use of your account balance.
 Specifically, the